So Long, Frank Lloyd Wright (Artists # 2)

 An actual Wright home was deconstructed in one state and then lovingly and carefully rebuilt in another state by a couple I saw in a TV story.
 See Below:

-I was reminded about a trip I made to the Solomon R. Guggenheim Museum back in 2009 to see a retrospective of Wright's oeuvre. summer I met my brother Stephen at the Wright-designed Guggenheim Museum on upper Fifth Avenue to see their new exhibit: Frank Lloyd Wright: From Within Outward.
+I was reminded of a trip I made to the Solomon R. Guggenheim Museum back in 2009 to see a retrospective of Wright's oeuvre.
+That summer I met my brother Stephen at the Wright-designed Guggenheim Museum on upper Fifth Avenue to see their new exhibit: Frank Lloyd Wright: From Within Outward.
 It was the 50th anniversary of the famous corkscrew-shaped building.
 I had always been a great enthusiast for Wright's work and could only imagine living in a Wright-designed home, like the legendary Fallingwater in Pennsylvania.
 Below is a short video with highlights of Wright's most famous home creation:

 The Guggenheim exhibition afforded my brother and me the opportunity to examine more than sixty Wright creations, some of which had never before been available for public viewing.
 We started at the top and followed the path down the museum's famous spiral galleries.
 New models had been created to turn the Wright designs into 3-D creations.
 Digital animations were created of other works.
 As the Guggenheim program said: "Known for his inventiveness and the diversity of his work, Wright is celebrated for the awe-inspiring beauty and tranquility of his designs.
 Whether creating a private home, workplace, religious edifice, or cultural attraction, Wright sought to unite people, buildings, and nature in physical and spiritual harmony.
 To realize such a union in material form, Wright created environments of simplicity and repose through carefully composed plans and elevations based on consistent, geometric grammars."
 I don't know anyone who so dramatically and profoundly explored the nexus between art and nature.
 In the video below you can get a sense of what the exhibition was like as we leisurely passed through.
 The focus is on those who designed the models for the displays.
 There was nothing leisurely about our response; the beauty of the works took one's breath away.